DaivikM/RealtimeSTT_Websocket/Readme.md

 ### 🚀 Happy Coding! ✨

-Clone this repository and experience real-time STT powered by Hugging Face and Vosk, utilizing the browser microphone through a WebSocket connection.
+Clone this repository and experience real-time STT powered by Hugging Face and Vosk, utilizing the browser's microphone through a WebSocket connection.